Dan Wallace is messing with The Book - Big Time!

 There is a popular saying this is absolutely true.
 I have seen it time and again over the years.
 "If you mess with the Book, God will mess with your mind."
 Or, as the Bible puts it - "For it is written, I will destroy the wisdom of the wise, and will bring to nothing the understanding of the prudent."
 1 Corinthians 1:19

-Daniel Wallace is a professor at Dallas Theological Seminary and he and a large group of fellow Bible agnostics and unbelievers in the infallibility of ANY Bible in ANY language have pooled their resources to put together the popular NET bible version, complete with the Apocryphal books.
+Daniel Wallace is a professor at Dallas Theological Seminary and he and a large group of fellow "scholars", Bible agnostics and unbelievers in the infallibility of ANY Bible in ANY language have pooled their resources to put together the popular NET bible version 2006, complete with several of the Apocryphal books.

 What Dan Wallace really believes about the truth of the Scriptures in his own words -

 “Scholars are not sure of the exact words of Jesus.
 Ancient historians were concerned to get the gist of what someone said, but not necessarily the exact wording.
 A comparison of parallel passages in the Synoptic Gospels reveals that the evangelists didn’t always record Jesus’ words exactly the same way.
 The terms ipsissima verba and ipsissima vox are used to distinguish the kinds of dominical sayings we have in the Gospels.
 The former means ‘the very words,’ and the latter means ‘the very voice.’
 That is, the exact words or the essential thought.
 There have been attempts to harmonize these accounts, but they are highly motivated by a theological agenda which clouds one’s judgment and skews the facts.
 In truth, though red-letter editions of the Bible may give comfort to believers that they have the very words of Jesus in every instance, this is a false comfort.”
 (Dr. Daniel Wallace, “Fifteen Myths About Bible Translation”)